The Inspiration

 Only Skin Deep

-While a horse’s coloring and breed are the most sought-after qualities, all horses are unique and beautiful.
+While a horse’s coloring and breed are the most sought-after qualities, every horse is unique and beautiful.
 They are social creatures who affect and are affected by human interaction.
 Studies show that the health of the horse and its rider are often interconnected.

 How Does a Horse Breathe?

 For me, the most remarkable trait of this magnificent animal is found in the simplest of processes – the way it breathes.
-They breathe the way we breathe with one major difference.
-Horses inhale and exhale only through their noses.
-They cannot breathe through their mouths!
-This is because of a membrane that blocks the passage of air between the mouth and lungs.
+Horses breathe the way we breathe, with one major difference – they inhale and exhale only through their noses.
+Horses cannot breathe through their mouths because of a membrane that blocks the passage of air between the mouth and lungs.

 What Are the Five Common Gaits of Horses?